See a Doctor Within 15 Minutes

 • Tight suboccipital muscles at the base of your skull can cause headaches due to compression of the nerves in that area.

-• The muscles in the front of your neck, the scalenes and sternocleidomastoid, help you breathe during higher levels of activity.
+• The muscles in the front of your neck, the scalenes and sternocleidomastoid, help you breathe during higher activity levels.
 Tightness in this area can lead to breathing difficulty, favoring accessory muscles over deep belly breathing muscles, namely the diaphragm.

-• Scapular winging is a type of dysfunction that commonly occurs due to weakness in the serratus anterior muscles under your shoulder blade, in which the shoulder blade juts out like a “wing”.
+• Scapular winging is a type of dysfunction commonly due to weakness in the serratus anterior muscles under your shoulder blade, in which the shoulder blade juts out like a “wing.”

-• Lastly, the deep neck flexors under your chin can become weakened and overstretched due to the head-jutting-forward position.
+• Lastly, the deep neck flexors under your chin can weaken and be overstretched due to the head-jutting-forward position.

 The muscles around your shoulder blades and upper back are also affected, influencing your shoulder range of motion and stability.

-Now that you have an idea of some of the affected areas, let’s look at the symptoms of UCS.
+Now that you know some of the affected areas, let’s look at the symptoms of UCS.

 Upper Cross Syndrome Symptoms